 What Does ICE Do?

-Immigration and Customs Enforcement was formed in 2003 as part of the federal government's response to the September 11, 2001 attacks.
-It represents a combination of interior and investigative agencies that existed before 9/11, namely elements of the United States Customs Service and the Immigration and Naturalization Service (INS).
+ICE stands for Immigration and Customs Enforcement.
+The agency is primarily responsible for enforcing federal immigration and customs laws in the United States.
+It was formed in 2003 as part of the federal government's response to the September 11, 2001 attacks.
+It represents a combination of interior and investigative agencies that existed before 9/11, namely elements of the U.S. Customs Service and the Immigration and Naturalization Service (INS).

 ICE is responsible for enforcing federal laws, both criminal and civil, that encompass border control, customs, trade, and immigration.
+After the FBI, it's the largest investigative agency in the federal government.
+Its powers include investigating, apprehending, arresting, detaining, and removing aliens who are within the United States unlawfully or who have committed acts that make them deportable.
 ICE agents have been given broad investigative authority, and rely on undercover agents, surveillance, confidential informants, and cooperating defendants.

 If you hear a news story about an immigration raid on a U.S. company; an arrest of an undocumented immigrant or human rights abuser within the U.S.; the detention of a criminal immigrant following release from prison; or the denial of a U.S. visa to a terrorist, an ICE operation was likely behind it or involved in it.